Conflation

-Conflation is the merging of two or more sets of information, texts, ideas or opinions into one, often in error.
-Conflation is defined as fusing or blending, but is often misunderstood as ‘being equal to’ - treating two similar but disparate concepts as the same.
-Merriam Webster suggest this happened relatively recently, entering their dictionary in 1973.
+Conflation is the merging of two or more sets of information, texts, ideas, or opinions into one, often in error.
+Conflation is defined as 'fusing blending', but is often used colloquially as 'being equal to' - treating two similar but disparate concepts as the same.
+Merriam Webster suggested this shift in usage happened relatively recently, entering their dictionary in 1973.

 In logic, it is the practice of treating two distinct concepts as one, which produces errors or misunderstandings as a fusion of distinct subjects tends to obscure analysis of relationships which are emphasized by contrasts.
 However, if the distinctions between the two concepts may appear to be superficial, intentional conflation can be desirable for the sake of conciseness and recall.

 Communication and reasoning

 The result of conflating concepts may give rise to fallacies and ambiguity, including the fallacy of four terms in a categorical syllogism.
 For example, the word "bat" has at least two distinct meanings: a flying animal, and a piece of sporting equipment (such as a baseball bat or cricket bat).
 If these meanings are not distinguished, the result may be the following categorical syllogism, which may be seen as a joke (pun):